 On the south wall of the nave is a fascinating, crude tablet commemorating Sybil Morgan, who died in 1600.
 Curiously, several local historians have concluded that the date is out by almost 9 decades, insisting that Sybil Morgan died in 1687.

 Even more interesting are a pair of carved stones, or stone pillars.
 The Aberhydfer Stone is a 5th century stone incised with Ogham script.
 It was discovered by chance in 1954 when the church canon went for a walk and found the stone set into a wall blocking an unused track beside the Usk.
-The stone was brought within the church for safe-keeping.
+The stone was brought within the church for safekeeping.

 The Llywel Stone

 Even better known is this 4th-5th century stone, found at Pentre Poeth Farm, carved with human figures and Celtic symbols on one face, and a Latin inscription on the other.
-The inscription translates as 'The stone of Maqutrenus Salicidunus'. the edges of the stone bear Ogham script marks.
-The original Llywel Stone is o the British Museum; what we see inside the church is an plaster cast.
+The inscription translates as 'The stone of Maqutrenus Salicidunus'.
+The edges of the stone bear Ogham script marks.
+The original Llywel Stone is in the British Museum; what we see inside the church is an plaster cast.